Dude, We're Getting the Band Back Together: Production

 "Dude, We're Getting the Band Back Together" was written by Bobby Gaylor and Martin Olson, with storyboards by Chris Headrick and Chong Lee.
 Series co-creator Dan Povenmire directed the episode.
 Povenmire and Headrick had previously collaborated on a direct-to-video Looney Tunes short entitled Hare and Loathing in Las Vegas.

 Each member of Love Händel was inspired by a member of the production team, who had previously been musicians themselves.
 Danny was named after and based on Povenmire, Bobbi Fabulous on Gaylor, and Swampy on co-creator Jeff "Swampy" Marsh.
 Povenmire and Marsh each played in different bands in Los Angeles for over a decade.
 Gaylor was a spoken word performer who played pop and rock music; he recorded an album titled Fuzzatronic Dreams.

 As well as the show's regular voice actor cast members, "Dude, We're Getting the Band Back Together" featured guest stars in the roles of the three band members.
-Jaret Reddick (the leader of the Grammy-nominated band Bowling for Soup, who also perform the show's regular, Emmy-nominated theme song), Carlos Alazraqui, and Steve Zahn portrayed each of the bandmates (Reddick as Danny, Alazraqui as Bobbi and Zahn as Swampy respectively).
+Jaret Reddick (the leader of the Grammy-nominated band Bowling for Soup, who also perform the show's Emmy-nominated theme song), Carlos Alazraqui, and Steve Zahn portrayed each of the bandmates (Reddick as Danny, Alazraqui as Bobbi and Zahn as Swampy respectively).